-The Joiner Tool is only available for Facebook, Google Plus and LinkedIn accounts.
+The Joiner Tool is only available for Facebook and LinkedIn accounts.
 What this tool does is it enables you to automatically join groups in your niche.
 You can either send the groups you found using the Finder tool here or import groups directly to the tool.
 It allows you to be more productive and lets you manage your time more efficiently because you do not need to manually join each group.
 It is very easy to use and you can configure it in less than 5 minutes or so.

 How To Use the Joiner Tool